 You can also perform these steps using Azure PowerShell.

 Enter a name for your Network Security Group, select or create a resource group, and select a location.
-Click Create when finished:
+Select Create when finished:

 Select your new Network Security Group.
-Select 'Inbound security rules', then click the Add button to create a rule:
+Select 'Inbound security rules', then select the Add button to create a rule:

 Your final step is to associate your Network Security Group with a subnet or a specific network interface.
 Let's associate the Network Security Group with a subnet.
-Select 'Subnets', then click Associate:
+Select Subnets, then choose Associate:

 Select your virtual network, and then select the appropriate subnet: